Summary

 bool foo(string bar) {}

-but this is not permitted:
+But this is not permitted:

 void foo(int bar) {}